aruba/aoscx-ansible-role/README.md

 Requirements
 ------------

-* Python 2.7 or 3.5+
+* Python 3 or later
 * Ansible 2.8.1 or later
   * Ansible 2.10+ requires `ansible.netcommon` collection to be installed
-* Minimum supported AOS-CX firmware version 10.03.
+* Minimum supported AOS-CX firmware version 10.04.
 * Enable REST on your AOS-CX device with the following commands:
     ```
     switch(config)# https-server rest access-mode read-write